rajnishkumar102512/nike/README.md

-# Books4MU-Book-Store-Website-
+# BooksRM-Book-Store-Website-
-Books4MU is an Online book store Project completed during TCR Innovation Internship using HTML CSS and JavaScript.
+BooksRm is an Online book store Project completed during TCR Innovation Internship using HTML CSS and JavaScript.
 # Abstrat
-Abstract - BOOKS4MU is an Online Book Store for Mumbai University Students pursuing their Computer Engineering ,where they can purchase books online.
+Abstract - BOOKSRM is an Online Book Store for Bihar University Students pursuing their Computer Engineering ,where they can purchase books online.
 Through this website the students can search for a book, later can add the selected book to the shopping cart and finally purchase it.
 # Screenshot
 ## Home Page :